Getting Started and Posting a Beacon Alert:

 |Loss of Financial support||Discussion of leaving Campus|

-|If a student has missed two or more consecutive classes||Not turned in multiple assignments|
+|If a student has missed two or more consecutive classes||Not turning in multiple assignments|

-|The student is receiving, or is in danger of receiving, or is receiving a D, F, or IF||Shows signs of distress of disengagement (use your best judgment if a referral is needed for counseling)|
+|The student is receiving, or is in danger of receiving a D, F, or IF||Shows signs of distress of disengagement (use your best judgment if a referral is needed for counseling)|

 |Status change and/or further details from a previous alert||Transition difficulties, academically, personally, or socially|